 Like the Bastille, Versailles was a symbol of royal authority.
 Its extravagance, court intrigue, and physical distance from the commoners of Paris — being located outside the city proper and hard for anyone to get to — were markers of a sovereign royal authority that was not contingent on the support of the people.

-The assertion of power made by the women of Paris was too much for the legally minded property owners that composed the leading bloc in the Constituent Assembly — the first legislative body created after the outbreak of the Revolution, which was busying itself with crafting the new constitution and considered itself as France’s source of political authority.
+The assertion of power made by the women of Paris was too much for the legally minded property owners that composed the leading bloc in the Constituent Assembly — the first legislative body created after the outbreak of the French Revolution, which was busying itself with crafting the new constitution and considered itself as France’s source of political authority.

 In response to this march on Versailles, it was forced to pass a law banning “unofficial demonstrations” with the intentions of limiting the influence of the sans-culottes .